1 Chronicles 26

 29Of the Izharites, Chenaniah and his sons were for the outward business over Israel, for officers and judges.
 30And of the Hebronites, Hashabiah and his brethren, men of valour, a thousand and seven hundred, were officers among them of Israel on this side Jordan westward in all the business of the LORD, and in the service of the king.
 31Among the Hebronites was Jerijah the chief, even among the Hebronites, according to the generations of his fathers.
 In the fortieth year of the reign of David they were sought for, and there were found among them mighty men of valour at Jazer of Gilead.
 32And his brethren, men of valour, were two thousand and seven hundred chief fathers, whom king David made rulers over the Reubenites, the Gadites, and the half tribe of Manasseh, for every matter pertaining to God, and affairs of the king.

-The last division of keepers serves not at the temple but far from it.
+The last division of keepers serves far from the temple.
 Chenaniah and the Izharites, Hashabiah and the Hebronites, are appointed for the outward business over Israel, for officers and judges.
 The phrase outward business sets them apart from those who served inside the house: these men carried the order of God's house out into the country - into the towns and tribal lands across Israel and even beyond the Jordan.
 They are Levites, but their work is administration and justice: hearing disputes, settling matters, seeing that the law given through Moses was actually applied in places a long way from Jerusalem.
-The keeping of God's house, the Chronicler shows, did not stop at the temple gate.
-It reached out to the edges of the kingdom, wherever justice had to be kept and order maintained.3

 Watch how the Chronicler refuses to split a world we are used to splitting.
-The matters of God and the affairs of the king come down to these officers as one charge, not two.
-The judge in a far town did not keep two ledgers, one for worship and one for governance.
+The matters of God and the affairs of the king come down to these officers as one unified charge.
+The judge in a far town answered for both worship and governance together, as a single trust.
 To rule justly in any matter at all was to serve both God and king at once, because justice itself was a sacred thing and the right ordering of daily life among the tribes was part of the worship of God.
-There was no sliver of life too ordinary to be holy, no dispute too local to be the LORD's concern.
-The keepers of the outward business carried all of it - the law of God and the order of the kingdom, held as one trust and spread across thousands of capable men, so that no corner of the land was left without justice or without God.

 A small detail closes the chapter with quiet significance: in the fortieth year of the reign of David they were sought for.
 This is David at the very end of his reign, old, his great wars behind him.
-And what occupies him is not holding power but handing it away.
+And what occupies him is handing power away.
 He seeks out capable men, finds mighty men of valour at Jazer of Gilead, and sets them as rulers over the tribes east of the Jordan.
 A lesser king would have clutched all authority in his own aging hands.
-David scattered it.
-He had learned that a kingdom does not hold together because one strong man sits at the center; it holds because many faithful keepers are trusted out at its edges, each one accountable, each trusted with the part of the work in front of him.

 Where this echoes in Scripture